Last updated: 7 December 2017

-An Echocardiogram (Echo) is an ultrasound study of the heart.
+An echocardiogram (or echo) is an ultrasound study of the heart.
 It gives information about the structure and function of the heart muscle and valves.

 A heart murmur sometimes indicates a narrowed (stenotic) or leaking (regurgitant) heart valve, and the valve involved as well as the severity - often expressed in terms of a pressure gradient - can be determined by an Echocardiogram.